cisc0disco/cisc0disco/README.md

 - 💻 My favourite language is Python, but i also am confident in using C# and JS.
 - 🌱 I’m currently learning web application development, i already tried Django, but i want to work as a backend dev in Node.js

-- 📫 You can contact me on josefmalyy@gmail.com
+- 📫 You can contact me at josefmalyy@gmail.com